ArshanAlam/experimental/education/designing-data-intensive-applications/chapter-06.md

 #### Partitioning Secondary Indexes by Term
 * Rather than each partition having its own secondary index (a local index), we can construct a global index that covers data in all partitions
-  * We can't just store that index on one node, since it would likely become a bottleneck and default the purpose of partitioning
+  * We can't just store that index on one node, since it would likely become a bottleneck and defeat the purpose of partitioning
 * A global index must also be partitioned, but it can be partitioned differently from the primary key index

 <br/>